Yun-Jung/GithubAction_send-email/README.md

       infix:
       suffix:
 ```
-> "attachments_web" variable is used to attach files from web.
+> "attachments_web" variable is used to attach files from the web.
 > 'Prefix', 'infix', and 'suffix' can be blank.

 ```yaml=56